Information and Facts about the Physical Bible

 The estimate is that over 100 million copies of the Bible, all translations, are sold worldwide each year.

-• The Tanakh is the Jewish Holy Scriptures, aka the Jewish Bible.
+The Tanakh is the Jewish Holy Scriptures.

-• The Torah is one section of the Hebrew Bible.
+Torah is one section of the Hebrew Bible.

-• It is also called the Pentateuch (five books).
+It is also called the Pentateuch (five books).

-• Moses has been recognized as the author of these books.
+Moses has been recognized as the author of these books.

-• We also refer to them as the Books of the Law.
+We also refer to them as the Books of the Law.

 Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

-The four sections include
+The four sections of the Torah include:

-the Chumash (the Five Books of Moses),
+Chumash (the Five Books of Moses),

-the Neviim (the Prophets),
+Neviim (the Prophets),

-the Treisar (the Minor Prophets), and
+Treisar (the Minor Prophets), and

-The Ketuvim (the Writings).
+Ketuvim (the Writings).

-• It's the first five books of the standard Christian Bible.
+It's the first five books of the standard Christian Bible.

 We have identified and considered forty people as the main authors of the Bible.

-• However, there is controversy over this question between ancient and modern scholars.
+However, there is controversy over this question between ancient and modern scholars.

-• Other writers besides the forty have been identified as authors or aides in helping.
+Other writers besides the forty have been identified as authors or aides in helping.

-• There were many unwritten manuscripts at the time.
+There were many unwritten manuscripts at the time.

-• Generations passed down the stories orally, following no set order.
+Generations passed down the stories orally, following no set order.

 The order of the "Books" in the Bible is neither chronological nor authorial.

-• The Bible comes from the Greek word "biblia," which means "books."
+The Bible comes from the Greek word "biblia", which means "books".

 The Geneva Bible is recognized as the most heralded Bible of its time.